Nandaka/PixivUtil2/readme.md

 - writeImageXMPPerImage

   Set to `True` to export the image information to a .XMP sidecar file, one per image in the album.
 The data contained within the file is the same but some software requires matching file names to detect the metadata.
 If set to `True`, then `writeImageXMP` is ignored.
+  Additionally, enabling this option will create a .XMP sidecar for every ugoira encoding enabled, and allow you to customise the name of each file using `%image_ext%`.
+For example, if you enable `createWebp` and `createGif`, then set your `filenameInfoFormat` to something like `%urlFilename%.%image_ext%`, then you will end up with `<image ID>.gif.xmp` and `<image ID>.webp.xmp` files created.
 - verifyimage

   Check if downloaded files are valid image or zip.
 Set the value to `True` to enable.